RobinBlondin/TvViewWeb/README.md

 VITE_WS_URL=ws://localhost:8080/ws
 ```

-Used for real-time updates like reminders and slide images.
+Used for real-time updates like reminders, slide images and calendar events.

 ---